Asbestos in Homes

 WHAT IS IT?

-Asbestos is a mineral fiber which was once manufactured to be added to a variety of products.
+Asbestos is a mineral fiber that was once manufactured to be added to a variety of products.

 Its purpose was to strengthen them or to provide heat insulation or fire resistance.
 The only way to positively identify asbestos is with a special microscope by professionally trained and licensed experts.
 Until the 1970s, many products were commonly used in home building which contained asbestos.
 Here are a few of the more common products you may find in a home built before this date that may contain asbestos: